 More than seven decades after the horrific era known as the Holocaust, the debate is ongoing.
 How could such an atrocity occur in civilized modern society?

-Fingers justly point at the Nazi regime.
-The vast majority in the faith community, however, chose to overlook the most basic of biblical principles.
+Fingers justly point at Hitler’s Nazi regime.
+The vast majority in the faith community, however, chose to ignore the most basic of biblical principles.
 When you see evil, do something about it (Job 29:17).

-A Jewish man, a Holocaust survivor, shared his experience.
 Nazi soldiers were everywhere and Nazi propaganda constantly blared from loudspeakers.
-Military convoys and troops streamed through his village carrying out Hitler’s expansionist ambitions.
+Military convoys and troops streamed through his village as Hitler carried out his expansionist ambitions.

 The development of these activities alone was troubling.
-Even more disturbing, the Holocaust survivor told of the rapid and fundamental change in attitude toward the Jewish population of Czechoslovakia.
+Even more disturbing, the elderly man spoke of the rapid and fundamental change in attitude toward the Jewish population of Czechoslovakia.

-Until the Nazi occupation, this man’s family had many Christian friends.
+Until the Nazi occupation, his family had many Christian friends.
 His childhood buddies and schoolmates were Christians.
 His father had Christian colleagues, clients and employees.
-His family interacted regularly with Christian neighbors.
+His family socially mingled with Christian neighbors.

 Overnight, the community including long-time Christian friends abandoned them.
 Approximately 263,000 Czechoslovakian Jews died in the infamous Nazi concentration-extermination camps of Theresienstadt, Bergen-Belsen and Auschwitz-Birkenau.